lazarevia/NetEngineer/Labworks/Lab_01/README.md

 S1(config-if)# switchport mode access
 S1(config-if)# switchport access vlan 10
 ```
 b.
-Issue the show __vlanbrief__ command and verify that the VLANs are assigned to the correct interfaces.
+Issue the __show vlan brief__ command and verify that the VLANs are assigned to the correct interfaces.
 Close configuration window

 ### 3: Configure an 802.1Q Trunk Between the Switches